Paris family offices · Cross-border positioning

 What the French register and holding-brand overflow cost in America.

-• Holding brand and operating brand read as one undifferentiated entity.
-The US co-investor cannot tell where the Paris family office ends and the portfolio company begins, and reads the operating brand through the family heritage frame rather than on its own commercial claim.
+• Holding brand and operating brand land as one undifferentiated entity.
+The US co-investor cannot tell where the Paris family office ends and the portfolio company begins, and judges the operating brand through the family heritage frame rather than on its own commercial claim.

 • Arrondissement prestige does not translate to US institutional due-diligence.
 7e, 8e, and 16e addresses, foundation references, and Parisian intellectual-circle standing are not signals the American allocator can verify or place against US comparables.

 • Euro-indexed and historical case studies.
-The US allocator has to convert and re-contextualise before a French track record can register against US comparables, and most readers will not finish the translation.
+The US allocator has to convert and re-contextualise before a French track record can register against US comparables, and most buyers will not finish the translation.

-• Foundation, philanthropy, and art-collection language filling early surfaces.
-The home reader interprets the philanthropic register as continuity and seriousness; the US reader at the commercial line is filtering for a US thesis and pulls back when the philanthropic frame leads.
+• Foundation, philanthropy, and art-collection language filling early pages and sales materials.
+The home buyer interprets the philanthropic register as continuity and seriousness; the US buyer at the commercial line is filtering for a US thesis and pulls back when the philanthropic frame leads.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator cannot place it on a comparison axis.

-• French understatement filling hero positions where US readers expect category and outcome claims.
-The homepage headline, the first line of the deck, and the opening paragraph of the portfolio-company one-pager default to legacy and continuity, and the US reader encounters them before a category has been named.
+• French understatement filling hero positions where US buyers expect category and outcome claims.
+The homepage headline, the first line of the deck, and the opening paragraph of the portfolio-company one-pager default to legacy and continuity, and the US buyer encounters them before a category has been named.

 The family office is not the problem.
 The portfolio is not the problem.
-The two surfaces are doing each other's job, and the French heritage register is filling the frame the US category claim should have occupied.
+The two pages and sales materials are doing each other's job, and the French heritage register is filling the frame the US category claim should have occupied.

 How engagements start